Ceci-Aguilera/dispatch305_flask_backend_api/README.md

    ```

    or

-   2. Copy and modify the content of the .example.env file to the .env file:
+   ii.
+Copy and modify the content of the .example.env file to the .env file:

    ```bash
    cp config/.example.env config/.env